Wedges are without a doubt the most versatile clubs in a player’s bag.

 Why not carry them all?

-Tournament golfers have a 14 club limit, but you can and should carry whatever helps your game.
+There is a 14 club limit and you should carry whatever helps your game.

 You probably already have a pitching wedge that came with the set.
 If you don’t have a gap wedge, try to get one in the same model as the clubs you’re now playing.
 This will give you consistency and fill the distance “gap” that this wedge was designed for.